sucho-archiving/sucho-archiving.github.io/index.md

 ## Donate
 You can help us pay for our server costs by donating to our **[Open Collective](https://opencollective.com/sucho)**.
 If you would like to specifically help buy digitization equipment to send to Ukrainian libraries, archives, and museums, you can donate to our new **[digitization equipment fund](https://opencollective.com/sucho/projects/equipment)**.
+- **For U.S. based sponsors and donors**, please use the [SUCHO US Based Donation page]([Volunteer initiative digitizing and backing up Ukrainian culture)](https://kbfus.networkforgood.com/projects/54563-o-kbfus-funds-saving-ukrainian-cultural-heritage-online).
+These donations are tax-deductible.

 [Donate to the equipment fund](https://opencollective.com/sucho/projects/equipment){: .btn }